Note: Some offers mentioned in this post are no longer available. Click here for an updated list of current credit card sign up bonuses.

 A few tips for booking American Airlines award tickets:

-To book American Airlines tickets with miles from other programs such as British Airways, there must be award space on American Airlines at the MileSAAver level
+To book American Airlines tickets with miles from partner programs such as British Airways, there must be award space on American Airlines at the MileSAAver level

 The easiest way to search for this is on the American Airlines website.
-Once you have found dates that work for you, you can then go to your account with whichever airline you’re trying to book the ticket (British Airways in this case).
-British Airways site is occasionally glitchy with AA awards.
+Once you have found dates that work for you, you can then go to your account with whichever airline you’re trying to use to book the ticket (British Airways in this case).
+The British Airways site is occasionally glitchy with AA awards.
 If you find sAAver space on AA.com and the flight does not show up on BA.com, you will have to call BA to book.
 British Airways is aware of the glitch and will waive any phone booking fees.
 Here are instructions for booking American Airlines flights with British Airways Avios (miles).

 As always, never transfer points from Ultimate Rewards, American Express, etc., until you have confirmed availability for your dates.